GeekTrainer/learn-django/Outline.md

     * Creating a new directory
     * Creating a virtual environment
     * Activating a virtual environment
-    * Retrieving the project starter files
+    * Installing Git
-      - Installing Git
+    * Cloning the GitHub repository
-      - Cloning the GitHub repository
+    * Installation overview
     * Django installation
 3. ORM Concepts
     * What is an ORM?